 Adam Smith wrote:

 Absurd and destructive as such taxes are, however, they take place in many countries.

-This is a so clear I think there is no dispute that Adam Smith not a Socialist.
+This is so clear I think there is no dispute that Adam Smith, not a Socialist.
 He believed taxes were both ridiculous and draining for a country.
 He said this in unambiguous terms.

 The next time a revisionist historian asks what how does Adam Smith and Socialism fit together, show them the above quote.